adrybakov/TB2J-issue-46/README.md

 # TB2J-issue-46
 See  https://github.com/mailhexu/TB2J/issues/46

-Example is based on the [example #5 of Day 1](https://github.com/wannier-developers/wannier-tutorials/tree/master/2022_05_Trieste/DAY1_W90/ex5) of tutorial from Wannier 2022 Summer school in Trieste:
+Example is based on the [example #5 of Day 1](https://github.com/wannier-developers/wannier-tutorials/tree/master/2022_05_Trieste/DAY1_W90/ex5) of tutorial from Wannier 2022 summer school in Trieste:

 * "run-success" - input and output files with the successfull run of TB2J.